StefFrustagli/sfrustagli-freelance-journalist/README.md

 * The hero image illustration was created by artist [Valeria Weerasinghe](https://www.valeriaweerasinghe.com/) and commissioned by me.
 Please do not reproduce without any expressed written consent.

-* The "About" page photograph belongs to Stefania Frustagli.
+- The "About" page photograph belongs to Stefania Frustagli.
+Please do not reproduce without any expressed written consent.

 ### Code
 As this is my first time building a website, it has been a challenging experience.
 My initial steps were largely guided by Code Institute's Love Running walkthrough.
 My mentor Brian Macharia deserves my gratitude for his constant suggestions to improve my code.